jirotubuyaki/Jdmbs/README.md

 where *r* is the risk-free interest rate, *σ* is the volatility, *{N(t):t =0・・・}* a Poisson process with rate *λ*, *{W(t):t=0・・・}* a standard Brownian Motion.

 ## Correlational Jumps Model
-Standard jump diffusion model occurs jumps in the one stock market and it does not affect other companies.
+Standard jump diffusion model causes jumps in the one stock market and it does not affect other companies.
 In correlational Jumps model, a one jump among companies affects other stock prices of a company obeying correlation coefficients.
 Therefore equations are given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_7.png "eque")